cveaswaran/ELSpring2015/misc/Readme.md

 This is my (N02176842) misc directory file.
-All work in here is mine, except otherwise noted.
+All work in here is mine, except otherwise noted